 But the world has changed.

-B2B buyers behaviour has changed
+B2B buyer's behaviour has changed

 Now buyers have switched to carrying out research online – partly because they can and partly because they hate being badgered by sales calls.
 The trend has been compounded by the changes in behaviour instigated by the pandemic and then permanently adopted because they made more sense.
-Searching the Internet is quicker, cheaper, less time-consuming and more productive than visiting a trade show or 'phoning round' and listening to endless sales pitches.
+Searching the Internet is quicker, cheaper, less time-consuming and more productive than visiting a trade show or 'phoning around' and listening to endless sales pitches.

 B2B research: customers are making big decisions online